 - Sun protection / sunglasses

 - First time on a segway?
-We highly recommend the Sunrise Segway Tour, which is actually early morning (8:00 am).
+We highly recommend the early morning Miami Beach Art Deco Segway Tour.

 Why this tour?
-At the early hours, there is hardly any traffic which makes it easier than zipping around South Beach when it gets crowded with people and cars.
+At the early hours (leaves at 9:00 am), there is hardly any traffic which makes it easier than zipping around South Beach when it gets crowded with people and cars.

 And during the summer, temperatures are much pleasant early in the morning, then you have the rest of the day to head out to the beach accross the street when it starts getting scorching hot!